pletfix/docs/en/plugins.md

             |-20170204121100_CreateWhatever.php
 </pre>

 The structure of the migration file corresponds to the application's [migration file](migrations).

+Note, that the migration won't run automatically.
+You have to execute the `migrate` command after the registration procedure:

+    php console migrate

 <a name="public-folder"></a>
 ### Public Folder

-Put all things, that should be publish into the applications `public` folder, into the plugin under the `public` folder.
+Put all things, that finally should be placed in the applications `public` folder, into the `public` folder of your plugin.

 <pre class="tree">
 |-vendor/